 No!

-Don’t pour your antifreeze in a freshwater tank because you will require a lot of solutions, and it is not an efficient method.
+Don’t pour your antifreeze into a freshwater tank because you will require a lot of solutions, and it is not an efficient method.

 Moreover, when you drain the tank, a few drops of fresh water will remain at the bottom.
 These water droplets will mix with the antifreeze and decrease the protection level.